oscal-compass/compliance-trestle/docs/tutorials/task.transformer-construction/transformer-construction.md

 then the best mapping wound be to Findings with Observations.

 <details>
-<summary>example xml instance suitable for mapping to Finding with Observation</summary>
+<summary>example snippet: xml instance suitable for mapping to Finding with Observation</summary>

 ```